About search terms insights

 A screenshot of the user interface of the expanded consumer insight table highlighted in yellow.

-The label of the category in Search terms insights isn’t necessarily one of the search terms, but is the best representation of the group of terms as a whole.
+The label of the search category in Search terms insights isn’t necessarily one of the search terms, but is the best representation of the group of terms as a whole.
+You can check the search terms to find if they were excluded to confirm whether it is an issue with the label or the serving search terms.

-Example: You may see the category “Google” even if you exclude the term “Google”, because users may search for “gogle” or “cardboard vr viewer” that relate to the brand, even if these terms aren’t excluded by the negative keywords.
+You may find the category “Google” even if you exclude the term “Google”, because users may search for “gogle” or “cardboard vr viewer” that relate to the brand, even if these terms aren’t excluded by the negative keywords.

 Why am I seeing brand terms in my Search terms insights category labels?